 Does your business have a Chief Information Officer (CIO) and Chief Technical Officer (CTO)?
 If so, do they have clear, distinct roles and responsibilities?

 With many companies needing to change their relationship with IT due to the coronavirus pandemic, now is as good a time as any to make any organizational changes ahead of a new IT or tech development project.
 If you don’t currently hire a CIO or CTO position, it could be time to consider it.

 We look at the traditional roles of the CIO and CTO and what skills both need to do well.
 We also take a look at alternatives to the CIO/CTO set-up and how to get these officers working well together.

 The traditional focus of the CIO is inward.
 He or she is hired to look after the company’s internal IT systems and the business units that are dependent on them.
 As such, the CIO tends to represent the IT function at the board level.

 Looking at it from a balance sheet perspective, the CIO can be said to be mainly responsible for the bottom line, that is reducing capital and operational costs where possible.
 In IT parlance, the CIO, as head of the internal IT department, is often said to be responsible for ‘keeping the lights on.

 Other areas that tend to be under the CIO’s remit are ensuring data compliance and turning system analytics into actionable business insights.

-In most businesses, the CIO works most closely with the CEO and other top table officers in developing business strategy.
+In most businesses, the CIO works most closely with the CEO and other top-table officers in developing business strategies.
 As such, the CTO will normally report to the CIO and this is reflected in a slightly higher average salary for the CIO position.

 In contrast, the traditional focus of the CTO is outward.
 He or she is hired to develop the company’s tech products and the supporting technology that is needed to maximize revenue from them.
 The DevOps team will usually report to the CTO.